kifi/slack-client/README.md

 #Installation

-You can get Juggle from maven central.
-The artifact is `slack-client_2.11` and the group id is `com.kifi`.
+You can get the Slack client from Maven central.
+The artifact is `slack-client` and the group id is `com.kifi`.
 The current version is `0.2`.
 For example, if you are using __sbt__, just add this to your dependencies:

 ```